DataDog/datadog-api-client-typescript/docs/v1/TagsApi.md

 let params: v1.TagsApiDeleteHostTagsRequest = {
   // string | This endpoint allows you to remove all user-assigned tags for a single host.
   hostName: "host_name_example",
-  // string | The source of the tags (e.g. chef, puppet).
+  // string | The source of the tags (for example chef, puppet).
 [Complete list of source attribute values](https://docs.datadoghq.com/integrations/faq/list-of-api-source-attribute-value). (optional)
   source: "source_example",
 };